-The Washington Redskins' relationship with Mike Shanahan seemed to officially sour on Sunday, and well before the opening kickoff of a 45-10 loss to the Kansas City Chiefs.
+The Redskins' relationship with Mike Shanahan seemed to officially sour on Sunday, and well before the opening kickoff of a 45-10 loss to the Chiefs.

 ESPN.com had a curiously timed story on Sunday morning that Shanahan was ready to quit last season because of how owner Daniel Snyder gave preferential treatment to quarterback Robert Griffin III, but stuck around for another season after Griffin got hurt.
-Whether that story is accurate doesn't really matter.
+Whether that story is entirely accurate or not doesn't even really matter.
 The important takeaway is someone leaked it to ESPN.

 The Redskins believe that someone is Shanahan, and they aren't too pleased about it.